 Every year, as the wind blows across the city of Paris, it carries with it the sound of rackets striking balls, the sound of feet sliding on the clay courts, the cries of linesmen’s calls and resounding rounds of applause.
-The long-awaited Roland Garros 2017 will take place between May 22nd (qualifying rounds) and June 11th (Men’s Final).
+The long-awaited French Open at Roland Garros 2018 will take place between 21st May (qualifying rounds) and 10th June (Men’s Final).

 The matches are played on 24 courts and ticket prices vary:

--The cheapest: €20 per person for qualifying matches that take place on courts 6-18, as well as training sessions on the Suzanne-Lenglen court with unreserved seating.
+-The cheapest: €20 per person for qualifying matches on courts 6-18, as well as training sessions on the Suzanne-Lenglen court with unreserved seating.

 The eagerly-awaited draws will take place a few days before the start of the tournament, giving you a precise schedule of the matches.

 128 players will contest the precious «coupe des mousquetaires», 104 qualify automatically as seeds, 16 come through the qualifying matches and 8 arrive as the notorious wild-cards.

 The Men’s 2017 championship winner, Rafael Nadal will be back this year to defend his title, (which he has won a record-breaking 10 times now!).
 He will be up against top players such as Andy Murray, Novak Djokovic and Wilfried Tsonga.
 Not to mention new international favourites like Milos Raonic and Stanislas Wawrinka, and of course some French favourites: Gaël Monfils and Richard Gasquet.

 As for the Women’s tournament, 2017’s winner, Jelena Ostapenko will be back hoping to retain her title.
 Big favourites such as Garbine Muguruza, Serena Williams, Caroline Wozniaki, and Simona Halep will also be battling it out to win the 2018 title along with French favourites Caroline Garcia and Kristina Mladenovic.

 Roland Garros 2018: Practical Information